abhinav/git-spice/doc/reference.md

 gs <command> [flags]
 ```

-gs is a command line tool to manage stacks of GitHub pull requests.
+git-spice is a command line tool for stacking Git branches.

 **Global flags**